 Caption 3, Andrés Manuel López Obrador - Útiles

 Do you know what the first three levels of education are called in Spanish?

 a todos los alumnos de preescolar, primaria y secundaria.

 Caption 4, Andrés Manuel López Obrador - Útiles

 Actually, things are are little bit more confusing than that.
-In some countries secundaria is called bachillerato, liceo or educación media.
-High school, on the other hand, it's called preparatoria or bachillerato in Mexico and educación secundaria or colegio in Spain, but in other Latin American countries it could be secundaria, bachillerato, preparatoria or educación media.
+In some countries secundaria is called bachillerato, liceo, or educación media.
+High school, on the other hand, is called preparatoria or bachillerato in Mexico and educación secundaria or colegio in Spain, but in other Latin American countries, it could be secundaria, bachillerato, preparatoria, or educación media.

 Me levanto y me llevo a los niños al colegio.

 I get up and take the kids to school.

 Caption 60, 75 minutos - Del campo a la mesa - Part 17